 Refactoring is the process of restructuring code to make it easier to understand, modify, and maintain.
 It can also be used to describe the process of adjusting old code to new requirements.
 Although the term “refactoring” implies that the code was in good shape to begin with, this is often not the case.
 Refactoring is often necessary for removing poorly designed code.

-Silver bullet refers to an ideal solution that is easy to implement, solves all problems, and delivers perfect performance.
+A silver bullet refers to an ideal solution that is easy to implement, solves all problems, and delivers perfect performance.
 However, such a solution does not exist, and the phrase “there is no silver bullet” is often used to caution against endless searches for a perfect solution that may not exist.

 Hardcoding refers to the practice of embedding fixed values directly into a program’s code, rather than using variables or configuration files.
 This means that the values cannot be changed without modifying the code and recompiling the program.